afsc-assessments/ebswp_2023/doc/EBSpollock.md

 2005).
 Pollock diets become more piscivorous with age, and cannibalism has been commonly observed in this region.
 However, Buckley et al. (2016) showed spatial patterns of pollock foraging by size of predators.
-For example, the northern part of the the shelf region between the 100 and 200 m isobaths (closest to the shelf break) tends to be more piscivorous than counterparts in other areas.
+For example, the northern part of the shelf region between the 100 and 200 m isobaths (closest to the shelf break) tends to be more piscivorous than counterparts in other areas.

 ## Stock structure
 Data from the survey work in the Northern Bering Sea (NBS) region (north of Nunivak Island to the Russian convention line and into Norton Sound) from 2017 and 2018, as shown below and evaluated in the appendix, suggests that there